 Tracking fintech, banking & financial services innovations since 1994

-A look at the companies demoing live at FinovateSpring on May 8 through 10, 2019 in San Francisco, California.
+A look at the companies demoing at FinovateFall Digital on September 14 through 16, 2020.
 Register today and save your spot.

 Lleida.net is a digital witness operator providing a contracting solution as the vehicle for sending unstructured information to signatories in a time-saving, legally valid way.

 • End-to-end framework for reliable online contracting • No hardware or software infrastructure to be deployed • Digitally signed documentary evidence provided; available in a “durable media”

 Why it’s great Registered Email Contract is the solution to time consuming, structured contracting processes.

 Sisco Sapena, CEO Sapena studied as a technical agricultural engineer and holds a postgraduate in Telematics.
 He is one of Spain’s internet pioneers and takes Lleida.net around the world always focusing on innovation.
 LinkedIn

 Alba Sapena, CEO Assistant Blogger since she was 14, passionate about books and photography, she’s one of the Lleida.net Social Media managers.
 LinkedIn